 - Gardeners use the data to determine which pollinator plants to plant to attract different insects.

 New Pollinator Gardens

 One important aspect of the Great Georgia Pollinator Census is the creation of sustainable pollinator habitat.
-The maps below were created by Emma Harris and show the 1,861 gardens created as a result of the project by year.
+The map below were created by Whitney Richardson shows the 2,167 gardens created as a result of the project.

 - Griffin, B. & Braman, K. (2021) School and Community Garden Pollinator Census: a Pilot Project in Georgia.
 Journal of Entomological Science, 56(3): pp. 287-304.
 DOI: https://doi.org/10.18474/JES20-38